open-wc/open-wc/packages/rollup-plugin-html/README.md

 ### Input from string

 Sometimes the HTML you want to use as input is not available on the file system.
-With the `inputHtml` option you can provide the HTML as a string directly.
+With the `html` option you can provide the HTML as a string directly.
 This is useful for example when using rollup from javascript directly.

 <details>